bruncher/questrade-interface/README.md

 # questrade-interface
-Interface to Questrade using their API in order to extract account data
+Interface to Questrade using their API for extracting account data

 This code can be run in Excel using a VBA macro.